Delivering the Homelessness Reduction Act with the new Andy Gale and Locata Preventing Homelessness Toolkits

 Andy Gale and Locata can take no responsibility for the accuracy of the content or any changes made by a local authority to the toolkits.
 A local authority should always consult its own legal services when considering introducing any new resources contained in this toolkit.

-There are nine toolkits all aimed at helping local authorities develop their work and approach to prevention.
+There are ten toolkits all aimed at helping local authorities develop their work and approach to prevention.
 They can be downloaded for free.

 Toolkit 1 is a full set of example Personal Housing Plans based on the likely new Act requirements.
 There is a plan for each presenting “risk of homelessness” problem.
 Each plan sets out in writing the steps that a local authority intends to take to prevent or relieve homelessness and contains examples of the steps that may be discussed with an applicant in seeking their agreement.